solislemuslab/learning-data-science/lecture-notes/8-comparing-2+-groups.md

 <br>
 Because ANOVA does not yield results about which group is greater or smaller in means than others, we often conduct another analysis to determine which groups differ from one another.
 A post-hoc analysis is performed when we reject the null hypothesis from an ANOVA test.
 The post-hoc analysis helps us identify which specific group means are significantly different from each other.
 For example, if our ANOVA test yields a significant result when comparing our three dog breeds, we can use post-hoc tests, such as the Tukey HSD test (HSD stands for Honestly Significant Difference) or Bonferroni test, to compare each pair of breeds ( golden retrievers versus pugs, pugs versus St. Bernards, St Bernards vs golden retrievers) to one another to determine which groups significantly differ in height. <br>

-{: .youtube }
+{: .note }
-For a video on more about the Tukey Honestly Significant Difference and how to calculate it, check out [this video](https://www.youtube.com/watch?v=P1j2CkOjWtM).
+For a video on more about the Tukey Honestly Significant Difference and how to calculate it, check out [this video](https://www.note.com/watch?v=P1j2CkOjWtM).

 In conclusion, the ANOVA test is a valuable statistical tool used to compare means between three or more groups.
 By assessing assumptions, formulating null and alternative hypotheses, calculating p-values and test statistics, and comparing them to critical thresholds, we can draw meaningful conclusions from data.
 Want to know if a company is significantly charging you more for certain products?
 With the right data, now you can tell.
 Want to see if your invention is faster and safer than the competition?
 Collect and analyze that data and you’ll be able to tell.
 And most importantly, you can compare heights between so many things!
 Dog breeds, plant breeds, buildings in different countries- the world is your height comparison oyster! <br>

+{: .important }
+This space is a hold for a summary.
+This page is still evolving!

 | [Home](https://benrushscience.github.io/learning-data-science/) | [Next: Comparing frequencies](https://benrushscience.github.io/learning-data-science/lecture-notes/9-comparing-frequencies.html) |